LorenzoCazzaro/Verifiable-Learning-Robust-Tree-Ensembles/README.md

 	<li> make (4.2.1) </li>
 </ul>

-You can use **docker** to run a container running Ubuntu and with all the dependensies installed.
+You can use **docker** to run a container running Ubuntu and with all the dependencies installed.
 Use the script *start_docker_container.sh* in the main folder to build and run the docker.
 It requires to have installed **docker**.

 ## Obtain the datasets

 You can produce the training sets and test sets used in our experimental evaluation by executing the following scripts in the <em>src/utils</em> folder:

-`python3 split_mnist.py`
+`python3 split_mnist.py 2 6`

 `python3 split_fmnist.py 0 3`